Find a Registered Dental Hygienist

 Is medical consult advised?

 • Yes, if the dental hygienist is unsure whether the patient/client requires antibiotic prophylaxis.
-This may be particularly relevant if the patient/client has previously received antibiotic prophylaxis in connection with oral healthcare procedures or minor surgery, if the patient/client has a past history of peri-prosthetic or deep prosthetic joint infection, or if the patient/client has severe immunosuppression and/or poorly controlled diabetes.
+This may be particularly relevant if the patient/client has: previously received antibiotic prophylaxis in connection with oral healthcare procedures or minor surgery; a past history of peri-prosthetic or deep prosthetic joint infection; severe immunosuppression1; poorly controlled diabetes; or, undergone revision total joint arthroplasty (TJA).
 Given evolving guidelines for antibiotic prophylaxis, consultation with the patient/client’s orthopaedic surgeon or another appropriate medical professional may be warranted.
-See footnote 1 below for more information.
+See footnote 2 below for more information.

 • Yes, if prosthetic joint infection is suspected.